 Organisational Enabler Director/s NWMPHN Description and Current or Emerging Activity Outcome providers, via face to face, web based and partnered approaches Development of online resource library to support primary care coordination of care for patients and integration of health services in their region Digitally Enhanced Care Pathways Directors across Organisation Ongoing development of primary care led pathways to ensure our community is supported to receive quality primary care and experience seamless referral to other primary and tertiary services in our region.
 Addressing Needs - Activities conducted by PHNs to address the needs of people in their local region, including an equity focus Developing and driving digital platforms, tools and usage across our region to ensure quality use of these progressive opportunities and enable meaningful data capture by NWMPHN to support ongoing regional planning and design.
-Examples of organisational activity include: Quality Care - Activities and support offered by PHNs to general practices and other health care providers to improve quality of care for patients HealthPathways development and implementation Ongoing development of NWMPHNs referdirectTM client information management and service navigation platform to ensure timely access to commissioned services Ongoing development of the NWMPHN You Said PREMS and PROMs measure for both consumers and providers to support the ongoing delivery of quality care in an accessible and coordinated manner Promoting increased use of e-referral and secure messaging delivery (SMD) solutions between hospital and general practice Promoting the increased uptake and of use of My Health Record Supporting the roll out of SafeScript.
+Examples of organisational activity include: Quality Care - Activities and suppor offered by PHNs to general practices and other health care providers to improve quality of care for patients HealthPathways development and implementation Ongoing development of NWMPHNs referdirect[TM] client information management and service navigation platform to ensure timely access to commissioned services Ongoing development of the NWMPHN You Said PREMS and PROMs measure for both consumers and providers to support the ongoing delivery of quality care in an accessible and coordinated manner Promoting increased use of e-referral and secure messaging delivery (SMD) solutions between hospital and general practice Promoting the increased uptake and of use of My Health Record Supporting the roll out of SafeScript.
 Coordinated Care - Activities and support by PHNs to improve coordination of care for patients and integration of health services in their region

-Organisational Enabler Director/s NWMPHN Description and Current or Emerging Activity Outcome Communications and Marketing Relations Driving and developing key resources and information both internally and externally.
+Organisational Enabler Director/s NWMPHN Description and Current or Emerging Activity Outcome Communications and Marketing Director Strategic Relations Ensuring the activities and approaches of our organisation are shared with the sector and our communities in a meaningful way.
+Driving and developing key resources and information both internally and externally.
 Working collaboratively to ensure all stories are based on data and we present where feasible data with stories of the quality.
-Improving Access - Activities by PHNs to improve access to primary health care by patients Capable Organisations - Operational activities of PHNs which support the successful delivery of the PHN Program
+Examples of organisational activity include: Integration of online referral forms into new mental health, alcohol and other drugs and suicide prevention System of Care webpages to provide a seamless experience for consumers and health practitioners.
+Education and awareness campaign for general practices in the leadup to the new Quality Improvement Practice Incentive Program (QI PIP).
+This is a key part of our redesign of our primary care engagement After Hours Community Awareness campaign (first half of 2019) Immunise Melbourne campaign Improving Access - Activities by PHNs to improve access to primary health care by patients Capable Organisations - Operational activities of PHNs which support the successful delivery of the PHN Program